Industry Satellite Symposia

 Dinner will be provided.

-CME Credits: The Medical Learning Institute, Inc. designates this live activity for a maximum of 1.5 AMA PRA Category 1 Credits™.
+CME Credits: Research To Practice designates this live activity for a maximum of 1.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Target Audience: The activity has been designed to meet the educational needs of radiation oncologists, medical oncologists, and other clinicians involved in the management of patients with lung cancer.
+Target Audience: This activity is intended for radiation oncologists, medical oncologists, fellows in these fields, and other healthcare professionals involved in the management of patients with lung cancer.